Chancellor’s ‘Dores of Distinction Alumni Advisory Board Members

-Samar S. Ali, B.S., Peabody College ’03, J.D., Law School, ’07.
+Samar S. Ali, B.S., College of Arts and Science ’03, J.D., Law School, ’07.
 A distinguished career in law and government has taken Ali across the globe through her work at the White House, the South African Supreme Court and the State of Tennessee.
 Among her areas of expertise in her current position at Bass, Berry & Sims are compliance and government investigations; data security and privacy; immigration; and diplomacy.
 In addition to her legal practice, Ali currently serves as a managing director of the Lodestone Advisory Group, a consulting firm that specializes in internationalization, investment advisory and strategy.

 Brian K. Armstrong, M.D., School of Medicine, ’02, is a staff physician in the Eye Institute at Cleveland Clinic Abu Dhabi in the United Arab Emirates, where he specializes in cataract surgery, corneal transplantations, ocular surface disease and refractive surgery.
 Armstrong is a fellow of the American Academy of Ophthalmology and member of the European Society of Cataract and Refractive Surgeons and International Society of Refractive Surgery, the latter of which honored him for his contributions as a young investigator to academic ophthalmology and refractive surgery.